resolve109/study-aws-sa/aws-study-guide.md

   - Most efficient solution for inspecting traffic with third-party security appliances before it reaches application servers
   - Particularly useful when integrating virtual firewall appliances from AWS Marketplace that are configured with IP interfaces
   - Can be deployed in a dedicated inspection VPC to centralize security inspection for multiple application VPCs

+### Route 53 Geolocation Routing
+- **Key Features**:
+  - Routes traffic based on the geographic location of users
+  - Optimizes website load times by directing users to the nearest geographic infrastructure
+  - Can direct traffic near specific AWS regions to on-premises data centers in the same area
+  - More precise for geographic traffic management than latency or weighted routing policies
+  - Ideal for minimizing load times when hosting infrastructure in multiple geographic locations
+  - Can be configured to route users based on continent, country, or US state
+  - Different from latency-based routing which focuses on network performance rather than geographic location

 ## Data Analytics and Visualization